Below are the terms and conditions of entering the Olga Sinclair Open Short Story Competition:

 - Stories must follow our brief, including the chosen theme.
 The theme is different each year.
 Remember to consult the current year’s page before submitting your entry.
 Failure to follow the brief will result in disqualification.
 Disqualified entries will not receive their entry fee back.

-- Entries must not have been published or self-published in any format, including but not limited to, publication on any website, blog or online forum, or broadcast.
+- Entries must not have been published or self-published in any format, including but not limited to publication on any website, blog online forum, broadcast, book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.

-- Entries must not be awaiting publication or self-publication in any format, including but not limited to, publication on any website, blog or online forum, or broadcast.
+- Entries must not be awaiting publication or self-publication in any format, including but not limited to publication on any website, blog or online forum, broadcast (including but not limited to podcast, audiobooks, live readings/performances), book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.

-- You can submit the same entry you send to us elsewhere at the same time, but please contact us to withdraw your entry as soon as possible if the story places anywhere in another competition, or if it is published elsewhere – including but not limited to: in print or online (including self-published, ebook, magazines, journals, audio, websites, blogs, social network sites), or broadcast.
+- You can submit the same entry you send to us elsewhere at the same time, but please contact us to withdraw your entry as soon as possible if the story places anywhere in another competition, or if it is published elsewhere – including but not limited to: in print or online (including self-published, ebook, magazines, journals, websites, blogs, social network sites), or broadcast (including but not limited to podcast, audiobooks, live readings/performances).
 If you have to withdraw your story, you will not receive your entry fee back.

 - Work must not have previously placed in any other competition, either as a winner (i.e 1st, 2nd, or 3rd place) nor have been shortlisted, longlisted or highly commended.